tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you're looking for a service to help find experts who can help you deploy or manage or AWS infrastructure, what can you use?
 A: AWS IQ

 - Q: If you are a startup and you're looking for help to leverage AWS in your operations, what can you use?
 A: AWS Activate is a program that provides startups with AWS credits, training, and tech support.

+- Q: What is AWS Snowball?
+A: A service used to migrate lots of data from on-premises to the cloud.

 ## References